domvwt/msc-thesis/thesis/thesis.md

 ### Notes and Recommendations

 It was observed during the model tuning process that both GNN models displayed a great deal of variance in performance, even between trials when all hyperparameters were held constant.
-This suggests a high deal of sensitivity to the initialisation of the model weights, and that the model architecture is far from the only factor in determining model performance.
+This suggests a high deal of sensitivity to the initialisation of the model weights.

 To ensure that the final model is among the best possible candidates, we perform several rounds of training with the best performing architecture, checking validation performance at each epoch and saving the weights whenever the validation AUC-PR improves beyond the previous best value.
 This process is repeated for each of the GNN models, and the final models are selected based on the best validation AUC-PR score.
 This is in contrast to the common strategy of training the final model for a predetermined number of epochs on both the training and validation datasets.

 Further, both models exhibited a non-linear progression in performance during training and demonstrated no signs of over-fitting.
 While this could suggest that the models have not converged, allowing the models to train over thousands of epochs showed that the validation AUC-PR continues to increase and decrease in a non-linear fashion.
 It may be worth studying this behaviour in future work to determine whether the training instability results from the model architecture, the dataset, or some other factor in the experimental design.
+Validation APRC histories for the 3 best and 3 worst GraphSAGE and kGNN random weight initialisations are shown in figures {@fig:training-history-GraphSAGE} and {@fig:training-history-KGNN}.

 These observations should be noted as potential pitfalls in the model tuning process, and in answer to our third research question (Q3), we would advise caution when training GNN models for industrial applications, especially in critical areas such as fraud detection.
 Our recommendation is to follow a similar process to that detailed in this study, of staged model training and hyperparameter tuning, with regular check-pointing to ensure that the final model is optimal for the task.

 ## Further Work

-There are several other opportunities for work that we would like to highlight.

 ### Graph Attention Networks